GuiBatalhoti/Firsrt-Simple-Game-in-Python/README.md

 # Firsrt-Simple-Game-in-Python
-I'm learning Python and POO, and this is my first attempt.
+I'm learning Python and OOP, and this is my first attempt.
+Estou a aprendendo Python e POO, e esta é minha primeira tentativa.